flakas/Latte/README.md

 - `--display-limit N` Display up to N top entries
 - `--display-share PERCENTAGE` Display entries that have a share of the analyzed logs greater than SHARE, where SHARE is any number between 0 and 100
 - `--display-time SECONDS` Displays entries that have the accumulated time greater than SECONDS

+Tags:

+- `--tags` show stats for the comma-separated tag names

+### Tagging

+Latte can tag logs with custom tags for easier grouping and analytics.

+Add tags:
+- `latte tags add <name> [--window-title=<regex>] [--window-class=<regex>] [--window-instance=<class>]`
+- Filtering is based on Python's regular expressions using case-insensitive values;
+- Window title, class and instance filters are optional.
+All specified filters must match for the tag to be assigned.

+Delete tags:
+- `latte tags delete <name>`

+Show all tags:
+- `latte tags show`

+Forcibly retag all logs:
+- `latte tags retag`

 Dependencies
 --------